 This is the most important lesson I had to learn in the last months.
 Instead of wasting your time with unrealistic expectations rather finish a thing.
 Better concentrate on the progress that you are making and not so much on how great or perfect your result is.
 It is alright, sure it could get better, with more time.
 But if you work on it over and over and never finish it, then it´s not really better than not starting at all.
 So don´t be so hard to yourself and let yourself finish it.
 It´s alright, and done is way better than perfect.

 #12 TAKE A BREAK

 Something that could help you on a bad day is writing down your fears.
 Pretty often when you want to procrastinate there is an actual reason for it.
 Find out why you don´t want to do something.
-Maybe you like writing, but are actually scared of being successfully with it, ´cause that would mean that you have to quit your full time job, which you also like.
+Maybe you like writing, but are actually scared of being successful with it, ´cause that would mean that you have to quit your full-time job, which you also like.
 You might be afraid of the unknown and your own potential scares you.

 There can be one hundred things that could stop you.
 Finding out which they are, can help you understand why your brain is stopping you from doing your tasks.
 Self-doubt is one of the biggest productivity killers, but you already learned you don´t have to be perfect right from the beginning.
 Just try to be better than last month.
 Or the year before.
 Look at all the progress you already made and concentrate on that instead of the big goal in front of you.

-So this are my 13 tips for more clearance and a better productivity.
+So these are my 13 tips for more clearance and better productivity.
 Now I would like to know what are your productivity helpers: do you listen to some music?
 Do you work with treats or have another great tip that I could learn from?